Fatimah019/paddle-frontend-assessment/README.md

 ## Branches

-- main -&gt; this is what's running in production
+- main -&gt; this is what's running in production and can be found in (https://paddle-frontend-assessment-davies.vercel.app/)